-Although there is no current access to the library buildings, alumni are invited to attend our virtual workshop series.
+Although current access to library buildings is only available for alumni with a GWorld card enabled for tap access, all alumni are invited to attend our virtual workshop series.

 Selected premium online resources have been made available to you through the generous support of the GW Alumni Association and GW Libraries and Academic Innovation.

 Most e-resources require login with a GW UserID.
 Visit the alumni website to learn how to determine if you have a UserID and claim your UserID if you do not yet have one.

 GW Information Technology (GWIT) requires the use of Two-Step Authentication (2SA) to access most of the e-resources below.
 2SA is a second layer of security beyond your password.
 It means you have to confirm your identity in two ways – with something you know (your password) and something you have (a code sent to your phone).
 You may be familiar with 2SA as it is commonly used in online banking and shopping.
 If you have not previously used 2SA with another GW account, such as email, you will be directed to set up a new 2SA account.